JefroB/Manifesto-Enforcer/README.md

 ```

 ### **Amazon Q Optimization**
-When using Amazon Q, Piggie automatically:
+When using Amazon Q, the Manifesto Enforcer extension automatically:
 - **Compresses context** to fit token limits
 - **Prioritizes relevant files** based on your request
 - **Sends compact manifesto rules** instead of full text